Kevinmuahahaha/Tribes/README.md

 # war-watcher
 This is a command-line-based time-killing program.

+Each char represents its own "Tribe".

-Different characters indicate different "Tribes", and tribes fight against each other.
-Make yourself a cup of tea and just watch.
+Tribes fight against each other.

+Make yourself a cup of tea, sit back and watch. :)